Lewis-Trowbridge/COMP3016-Audio-Visualiser/README.md

 # 2022-COMP3016-C2: Free Project

-Please update this file and include the instructions and use this document for your report.

-Make sure to work entirely using OpenGL4.X which you can check if your project relies on shader files and does not use fixed functions for rendering.

-Ideally keep the setup Rendering toolchain to reduce the trial and error process of finding something new that works for you.

-Work incrementally and be aware of the scale and scope of your project.

 # Introduction

 This project is intended to visualise the audio of MP3 files in 3D space using OpenGL, in a similar process to traditional audio visualisers often used in online music videos (One example here: https://youtu.be/YieDIB7G0J8).